What Just Happened?

 Some pretty smart people got this wrong and there is now the expected post mortem of how the intellectual case for a change in a demonstrably disasterous direction failed to resonate with just over half of the voters.
 Most of the hand-wringing on the part of the conservatives centers on the perceived need for the GOP to be more inclusive of a changing demographic since statistics showed that the ‘old white guy’ base was shrinking.
 While this may be statistically correct, it would be erroneous to believe that the worldview espoused by the conservative movement is exclusive to any demographic and favorable only to the shrinking whites.

 The very success of the societal experiment which is the U.S., is based on the set of values and beliefs that were the foundation of its early proponents.
 In no other society on the planet at the time of America’s founding were people allowed to rise to whatever level in life that their individual efforts allowed them.
 That may sound trite today, but back in the 1700’s, if you were born a cobbler, well let’s just say you’d better enjoy smelling feet for the rest of your life.
-To this very day, the allure of America is that people from all over the world immigrate (legally or otherwise) to create their own destinies from their own efforts.
+To this very day, the allure of America is so compelling that people from all over the world immigrate (legally or otherwise) to create their own destinies from their own efforts.
 The foundation of the nation was premised upon equality of opportunity, not equality of outcome.
 It was also based on the foundation of strong families and adherence to moral principles of social behaviour.
 Why would these values be challenged as obsolete now?

 If anyone thinks that the election results were all about philosophical differences and not about partisan wagon circling, they are either working for the media or still a Lance Armstrong fan.
 Both are delusional.
 As but one example, Jesse Jackson Jr., the senatorial candidate from Illinois has spent the last 8 months or so of his term serving his constituents from a ‘rehab’ hospital, while coincidentally ducking an ongoing cloud of spending corruption accusations; a cloud that will manifest into a plea deal of some kind soon.
 Despite this minor handicap, our hero is re-elected in a landslide by his constituents.
 Let’s be clear here.
 The man was not serving his peeps in any capacity, yet his support base put him back in office as if he was the “slow” nephew in need of a job.